TRY-ER/Polymer_Integrate_-Deepchem/README.md

 - **#4289**: Tutorial explaining the conversion between PSMILES and weighted directed graphs.

 ## Research Paper
-- The project resulted in a research paper to be presented at the AI2ASE workshop at the AAAI Annual Conference.
+- The project resulted in a research paper named "Open-source Polymer Generative Pipeline" to be presented at the AI2ASE workshop at the AAAI Annual Conference on 3rd March, 2025.
 The paper can be accessed [here](https://arxiv.org/html/2412.08658v1).

 - Demo GitHub Repository: [Polymer Pipelines Demo](https://github.com/TRY-ER/polymer_pipelines.git)